msouppe/Ceph/paper/paper.md

 # Introduction
 ## Background
 Setting up a distributed system like Ceph is hard and complex because there are many different components that make up Ceph.
 The goal of this project is implementing a workflow for Ceph experimentation.
 Instead of going the traditional route of manually installing everything in ad-hoc ways, a SciOps (DevOps for science) methodology is followed to implement experimentation workflows for Ceph.
-This results in having reproducible studies, transparency (openscience), experiments that are amenable to collaboration and extension.
+This results in having reproducible studies, transparency (open science), experiments that are amenable to collaboration and extension.
 In summary, we apply the SciOps methodology to Ceph experimentation that is typical of storage and data-management R&D settings (e.g think of companies such as Toshiba, WD, Samsung, etc.).
 In this report we describe what we did.

 Anecdotally, when students take a course in distributed systems and need to setup a distributed environment, it can take several weeks *just* to get the system up and running.
 If a student were in a ten week class, that does not give students enough time to play around with the system and report interesting observations or results since time is very limited.
 Reducing the overhead of the setup time will allow for more time working on a project versus spending time getting the system up and running.
 The workflow that has been implemented will allow for a variety of testing, but this paper one benchmarking test will be performed for a proof of concept basis.
 Some of these tests which can be performed within Ceph include performance, scalability, correctness, availability, and overhead.
 The contributions of this project include:

 * Applying SciOps methodology to implement a Ceph experimentation workflow;
 * A template to deploy and test a Ceph cluster.

-The remainder of this paper is organized as the following, @Sec:approach descibes the approach and technologies used to create the workflow. @Sec:pipeline goes into detail about the different stages in the pipeline. @Sec:challenge reflects on the challenges while creating the experimentation workflow. @Sec:results describes the experimental results and outcome of the experimentation workflow.
-Lastly, @Sec:future describes the future work and how this project can be futher developed.
+The remainder of this paper is organized as the following, @Sec:approach describes the approach and technologies used to create the workflow. @Sec:pipeline goes into detail about the different stages in the pipeline. @Sec:challenge reflects on the challenges while creating the experimentation workflow. @Sec:results describes the experimental results and outcome of the experimentation workflow.
+Lastly, @Sec:future describes the future work and how this project can be further developed.

 ## Ceph
 Ceph [@weil_ceph] is an open source software that provides excellent performance, reliability, highly scalable objects, block, and file-based storage in a distributed system.
 Other features that are integrated within are having no single point of failure, uses commodity hardware and dynamically increase or decrease nodes where the system will be able to fully recover with underlying algorithms.